 Tilray (NASDAQ:TLRY) easily represents the most interesting and controversial picks among marijuana stocks to buy for next year.
 Within a few months after its initial public offering, TLRY stock pulled a ten-bagger.
 But as you know, the victory was short-lived, and Tilray came crashing down to earth.

 Naturally, several analysts and commentators blasted the company as an unsustainable bubble.
-Keep in mind, though, that since its IPO, TLRY stock is up over 470%.
+Keep in mind, though, that since its IPO, TLRY stock is up tremendously.
 I wouldn’t dismiss such a performance as a failure.
-Moreover, shares have stabilized near the $100 level.
-If this company was as terrible as the bears claimed, I doubt TLRY would ride this support line.

 Now, it’s easy to dismiss any individual opinion.
 It’s much harder when a banking giant like Barclays (NYSE:BCS) increases their position.
-Clearly, they view TLRY as one of the best stocks to buy in 2019, and they’re putting their money where their mouth is.
+[Ed’s Note: Barclay’s since liquidated its common share positio.]

 Canopy Growth (CGC)

 But what I like about Canopy Growth is that true to its name, it’s a steady grower.
-Despite the recent sharp losses, its longer-term bullish trend channel remains intact.
+Its longer-term bullish trend channel remains intact.
 I wouldn’t consider hitting the panic button unless shares started to decisively fall below the $25 level.
 That said, I think the broader fundamentals favor CGC stock.

-Tilray has a financial institution backing it.
-For Canopy Growth, they have alcoholic-beverages maker Constellation Brands (NYSE:STZ).
+Canopy Growth has the backing of alcoholic-beverages maker Constellation Brands (NYSE:STZ).
 This is a trend that investors, even the skeptical ones, shouldn’t ignore.
 Big money is increasingly stepping into the cannabis sector, making CGC one of the best stocks to buy despite its well-publicized setbacks.

 Cronos Group (CRON)

 While most marijuana stocks have struggled to rekindle their prior catalysts, Cronos Group (NASDAQ:CRON) currently stands above the competition.
-For the month so far, CRON stock has streaked to an amazing 39% lead.
+For the year so far, CRON stock has jumped 45%, even though it’s lost 30% in the last three months.
 Of course, most of that optimism comes courtesy of Altria Group (NYSE:MO).